-Very little is known about the life history of the Rota blue damselfly and it is currently restricted to one stream on the island of Rota making it susceptible to stochastic and catastrophic events.
+Very little is known about the life history of the Rota blue damselfly and it is currently restricted to one watershed on the island of Rota making it susceptible to stochastic and catastrophic events.
 Without the establishment of additional populations, recovery cannot be achieved.
 Captive propagation of the species and conservation translocations to additional watersheds is essential to recovery of the species.
-Uncertainty associated with both captive propagation and introduction resulted in a long recovery period, but delisting of the species could be achieved by 2052.
+Uncertainty associated with both captive propagation and introduction resulted in a long-estimated recovery period, but delisting of the species could be achieved by 2053.

-The Guam tree snail appears widely distributed on Guam, although current survey data is needed as is a better understanding of how predators affect this species.
+The Guam tree snail appears widely distributed on Guam, although current survey data is needed, as is a better understanding of how predators affect this species.
 Under an aggressive recovery implementation schedule, delisting could be achieved within 25 years.
-The humped tree snail and fragile tree snail are both found on more than one island and although some populations have been extirpated or are declining, the species has moderate resiliency and redundancy.
+The humped tree snail and fragile tree snail are both found on more than one island, however some populations have been extirpated or are declining and gene flow among populations is restricted, resulting in both species having low resiliency and redundancy.
 A successful captive rearing program would further facilitate the recovery of the species by potentially increasing both resiliency and redundancy.
 With habitat and threat management recovery could be achieved within 25 years.